AntonGrn/home-auto-ALMA/home-server/README.md

 # Get started with Gadgets
 Once the HomeServer is running inside your LAN with a successful connection to a PublicServer instance, you can start introducing and configuring gadgets.

+See [main page](link) for information about gadgets.

 ## Native ALMA gadgets
+Any software capable to setup a Socket TCP Server instance can confirm to native ALMA gadgets to gather integer value states.

 ## TP-Link gadgets